turingschool-examples/knight_rider/README.markdown

 Writing your own tests to drive development, write source code to deliver the following functionality.

 You will need to fork and clone this repo before writing your code.
-To submit your work, create a pull request to the repo you forked from.
+To submit your work, create a pull request to the repo you forked from with branch name `firstname_lastname_knight_rider`.
 Good luck!

 ## Iteration 1